ua-datalab/QNLP/Project-Plan.md

 		- try tensoransatz instead of spideranstaz.
 I Have a bad feeling spideransatz is not writing the params per word correctly.
 I dont know what spideransatz is or what spideransatz does, it was a vestigial choice from almost a year ago- because spider parser was the only one that was not bombing for the data we were using then. now bobcatparser is easily reading the data.-and our experiments arein classical land, so use the flagship of classical functors, i.e TensorAnsatz, (with bobcatparser, pytorchmodel and ppytorch trainer)- plus eventually once we move to quantum world, I think most of these issues will go.
 But even then its important that our foundation in classical equivalent (i.e tensors) is very strong.

 ## Nov 8th 2024
-Mithun's coding log
+### Mithun's coding log

-Todo:
+- Todo:
 	- add their differences 1,2,5,6 (from yesterday's notes) to our code --done
 	- does it replicate an accuracy of one , even though the model is initlized with train, dev and test circuits. i.e dont test on val during training but instead let it run for 30 epochs,and use that model to instead test on val- Ans: yes, gives 100% accuracy
-- english
+- English
 	- add our OOV trick and see what accuracy you get for food IT (without all circuits initialized inside model 1)
 		- this is to check if person_0_n@n.l present in val issue will be taken care of by our embedding
-   		- update: getting this error:  `shape [2, 2] is invalid for input of size 2 ` inside trainer.fit()	 - sounds like label vs dimension issue. update: found out what the issue is.
-The dimension for each of the entry in qnlp.weights, must exactly match that of initial param vector.
-Infact that dimension is  decided by a) how many qbits/dimensions you assigned to n and s during the ansatz creationg an b) how complex the word's representation is. for example let's say you gave n=2 and s=4 qbits.
-So john_n will have a dimension of 2 since it has only one noun. however, now look at prepares_0_n.r@s.
+   		- update: getting this error:  `shape [2, 2] is invalid for input of size 2` inside trainer.fit()
+			- sounds like label vs dimension issue. update: found out what the issue is.
+     			- The dimension for each of the entry in qnlp.weights, must exactly match that of initial param vector.
+Infact that dimension is  decided by:
+				a. how many qbits/dimensions you assigned to n and s during the ansatz creationg an
+          			b. how complex the word's representation is. for example let's say you gave n=2 and s=4 qbits.
+So john_n will have a dimension of 2, since it has only one noun. however, now look at prepares_0_n.r@s.
 This will have a dimension of 8 because it is the product of a nount and a sentence. therefore 2x4=8.
 Therefore the initial param vector also should have a tensor of dimension 8. i.e in the below code, am hard coding exactly 2 dimensions for all words.
 THAT IS WRONG. the number of dimensions must be picked from qnlp.weights  and the a initial parameter prepared, by that size.
 Now note that khatri is simply picking the  first n cells of the embedding vector- it is as good as initializing randomly. that's ok he has to start somewhere and this is a good experiment to mix and match.
 However, first and foremost the dimensions hs to match
 		- manually look at the corresponding weights and pass this bug. this is a band aid.
 Ideally, todo: understand deeply dimensions and qbit assignments
          	- update: getting another error at model3 (nn).fit- expected shape[2] given shape[3]
           	- solution: this was because i was creating the vectors in NN_train_Y using maxparamlength+1- should have been just maxparamlength alone
           	- update: passed nn.fit() error for model3.
 Now another error inside evaluate_val_set. `index 2 is out of bounds for axis 0 with size 2`- Solution: this was because i was hardcoding parameters to be always a tuple of 2. that is not true- it depends on the _0 and _1 ka value.